Codecademy/docs/content/python/concepts/json-module/json-module.md

 ---
-Title: 'json'
+Title: 'JSON Module'
-Description: 'A module for encoding and decoding objects to and from the json format.'
+Description: 'The `json` module is used for encoding and decoding objects to and from the JSON format.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'